upcomingThere are currently no upcoming events.

-In her capacity as the Director for Research on Women and Gender at Columbia University, Alondra will moderate “The Balancing Act: Women, Work and Family in the US and France,” a conversation on gender and work between Dr. Anne-Marie Slaughter and French Minister of Women’s Rights, Najat Vallaud-Belkacem on October 14, 2013.
+In her capacity as the Director for Research on Women and Gender at Columbia University, Alondra will moderated “The Balancing Act: Women, Work and Family in the US and France,” a conversation on gender and work between Dr. Anne-Marie Slaughter and French Minister of Women’s Rights, Najat Vallaud-Belkacem on October 14, 2013.
 Location: Low Library Rotunda, Columbia University 116th Street and Broadway New York, NY.
 Time: 6:00-8:00PM

 On October 5, 2013 at 12PM, Alondra will deliver the keynote address at the Association of Black Women Historians meeting.
 Location: St. John’s Room, Hyatt Regency Jacksonville-Riverfront